 We went down the river, against the current.
 The rocks at the bottom of the river are not slippery so we have no trouble walking or crossing the river.
 Only, the swift currents require us to be careful and hold each other.

 Water sources are like everywhere.
-That’s why this water is called Coban Sewu.
-Coban means waterfall, while sewu means a thousand, as a metaphor for the vast amount of water resources available.
+That’s why this water is called Tumpak Sewu.
+Tumpak Sewu means waterfall, while sewu means a thousand, as a metaphor for the vast amount of water resources available.
 The water was clear and cold.

 Splashing waterfalls refresh the face and body that had bathed sweat.
-Clear river becomes the right place to wash the face and feel the cold water of Coban Sewu source.
+Clear river becomes the right place to wash the face and feel the cold water of Tumpak Sewu source.

 Reportedly, visitors can take pictures right above the waterfall.
-Therefore, we immediately finished the fun of making out with Coban Sewu.
+Therefore, we immediately finished the fun of making out with Tumpak Sewu.

 Second, down the river and meet with two waterfalls (Telaga Biru and Gua Tetes).
 Then climb the stairs along the cliff to the top, just ride motorcycles to the spot Malang.
 Of course I chose the second way.
 In addition to the bonus of two waterfalls, in my opinion, we save more time.

-Long story short, once we reached the top of the cliff in Lumajang area, we have to buy tickets Rp 5,000 to enjoy Coban Sewu view from above.
+Long story short, once we reached the top of the cliff in Lumajang area, we have to buy tickets Rp 5,000 to enjoy Tumpak Sewu view from above.
 Residents call this location Panorama.

 The path to the location of the top of the waterfall has been closed because it could eat one casualty that fell into the abyss after taking selfie photos while jumping.

 However, I am not too disappointed.
-View Coban Sewu from Panorama is also beautiful.
-I can see Coban Sewu intact from a distance.
+View Tumpak Sewu from Panorama is also beautiful.
+I can see Tumpak Sewu intact from a distance.
 The shape resembles a gaping earth hole.